How should an applicant respond if they receive a "Final" Office Action?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-When an applicant receives a "Final" Office Action, the appropriate response is to file a response addressing the issues raised.
-A "Final" Office Action signifies that the examiner has reviewed the claims and found them to be unpatentable or has raised issues that the applicant needs to resolve before the application can continue in the examination process.
+When an applicant receives a "Final" Office Action, the appropriate course of action is to file a response that addresses the issues raised.
+A "Final" Office Action indicates that the examiner has made a determination regarding the patent application, but it does not mean that the applicant has no further options.

 Subscribe